 Now, energy providers can rely on various energy demand forecasting methods to better manage electricity usage.
 At the same time, they can provide consumers with data-based suggestions on how to buy and use electricity smarter.

 Are you planning on streamlining your energy budgeting and forecasting process and getting hold of accurate data?
-Read on to learn how you can leverage automated forecasting software to predict energy demand and costs for your enterprise.
+Read on to learn how you can leverage automated forecasting software and energy consumption management solutions to predict energy demand and reduce costs for your enterprise.

 Smart metering infrastructure and its role in forecasting energy loads